Fabric3/samples/README.md

 * BigBank Loan Application - BigBank showcases advanced features of the Fabric3 runtime.
 It is intended to provide a complete, real-world application that demonstrates SCA and Fabric3 best-practices.

+* FastQuote FX Trading Application - FastQuote demonstrates how to build low-latency applications with Fabric3 and makes use of features such as ZeroMQ pub/sub communications and Disruptor integration.

 * Policy Applications - Demonstrate how to create and apply custom policies in Fabric3.

 Prerequisites